What is breast cancer?

 - During the summer and fall, support local farmers by buying fruit at a farmer's market or road-side stand.
 To add some activity to your day, visit pick-your-own farms.

-- Remember that frozen vegetables and fruit with little or no added sugar, fat or salt can be economical and healthy options.
+- Remember that frozen vegetables and fruit with little or no added sugar, fat or salt can be low-cost and healthy options.

 Learn more: